The Undulator Radiation Collider: An Energy Efficient Design For A $\sqrt{s}=10^{15}$ GeV Collider: Interaction region

 This is a disaster!
 Once these other reactions become important, they will produce yet more electrons, positrons and hadrons, all of which can react with the remaining photons.
 Effectively, the cross-section for the process $\gamma \gamma \to \mathrm{anything}$ is far higher than we expected.
 This in turn means that the energy requirements for a $\gamma \gamma$ collider are much higher.

 However, this analysis is too pessimistic since it neglects the fact that the secondary particles are produced at an angle $\theta$ to the beams.
 They will thus remain in the collision region for only a fraction of its length.
-This is the reason alluded to above for the photon beams to be as narrow as possible; we found that an angular width of~$\sim10^{-18}$ should be achievable.
-If photon beams of this width are collided head-on, the secondary particles will only travel through a fraction $f \sim \frac{10^{-18}}{\theta}$ of the collision region before exiting its side.
+This is the reason alluded to above for the photon beams to be as narrow as possible.
+If photon beams of divergence $\theta_\mathrm{div}$ are collided head-on, the secondary particles will only travel through a fraction $f \sim \frac{\theta_\mathrm{div}}{\theta}$ of the collision region before exiting its side.
 This will reduce the probability for a secondary particle to collide with a beam photon by a factor $f$, and the probability for two secondary particles to collide by a factor $f^2$.

 Furthermore, the effective cross-section can be further reduced by using the fact that these reactions do not take place at a single space-time point but over an extended region.
 Consider as an example the reaction $\gamma \gamma \to \mathrm{hadrons}$.
 At the parton level, this begins with each photon splitting into a $q\bar{q}$ pair, and then typically into multiple partons~\cite{Engel:1995yda}.
 Due to time dilation, this ``partonisation" takes place over a finite length scale $\sim \frac{E_\gamma}{\Lambda_{QCD}} \frac{1}{\Lambda_{QCD} } \sim 0.1$\,m.
 In a typical soft interaction the partonised photons then exchange pomerons and further partons in a volume of lengthscale $\frac{1}{\Lambda_{QCD}}$.
 Each colour-singlet combination of partons will produce a chain which will then fragment into hadrons.
 In the Lund string model~\cite{Andersson:1983ia} this hadronisation begins at the centre of the chain producing hadrons almost at rest within a timescale~$\frac{1}{\Lambda_{QCD}}$, and proceeds towards the ends of the chain producing hadrons with larger Lorentz boosts $\gamma$ after a timescale~$\sim \gamma \frac{1}{\Lambda_{QCD}}$ until it reaches the end of the chain where the fastest hadrons are produced in a timescale $\lesssim \frac{E_\gamma}{\Lambda_{QCD}} \frac{1}{\Lambda_{QCD}}$.